miguelrcborges/archinstallscript/README.md

 Optional but recommended:
 - gpu: if unselected, installs the base drivers.
 Select it for nvidia, amd, or intel.
-- timezone: Automatically detected using IP-based geolocation.
-No manual configuration needed.
 - rootpw: root user password.
 Defaults to "root".
 - installtype: One of these values: minimal (only installs base Arch and creates a new user) or desktop.
 Defaults to minimal.
 - network: Variable to configure the system's network daemon.
 It can be systemd-networkd, networkmanager, dhcpcd, or none.
 Defaults to networkmanager.